nam20485/OdbDesign/docs/README.md

 * [zlib](https://www.zlib.net/)
 * [Python 3](https://www.python.org/)

+OdbDesign would not be possible without the hard work of their developers, staff, and supporters.

 ## Contact

 If you are interested in using the parser in your application or code, or have any questions about it please do not hesitate to contact me.